Danieal Manning: College career

 Manning originally signed with the University of Nebraska–Lincoln, but he never enrolled there, choosing to attend Abilene Christian University.
-For the Abilene Christian Wildcats football, as a sophomore he was named Division II third-team All-American at defensive back, as a junior first-team All-American as a return specialist, and as a senior first-team All-American as a defensive back.
+On the Abilene Christian Wildcats football team, as a sophomore he was named Division II third-team All-American at defensive back, as a junior first-team All-American as a return specialist, and as a senior first-team All-American as a defensive back.

 Professional career

 Pre-draft

 Manning was ranked as the ninth best safety available in the 2006 NFL draft by Sports Illustrated.